 The City of Middleburg Heights and the Northeast Ohio Regional Sewer District (NEORSD) are working together to find solutions to lessen flooding along the Big Creek Parkway and improve the storm water drainage on Mohawk Trail, Shawnee Trail, Old Pleasant Valley Road, Uhlin Drive and Robert Drive.
 The NEORSD is providing the City of Middleburg Heights $3.8 million to construct three new stormwater detention basins located on the south side of Big Creek Parkway between Bagley Road and Smith Road.
 The City of Middleburg Heights is contributing $1.9 million and the total project cost is estimated at $5.7 million.

-There is much work to accomplish including purchasing property (houses) for the new basins, working with the Army Corps of Engineers on the extensive wetlands that are throughout the project sites, finalizing the stormwater basin engineering plans, coordinating work with the Cleveland Metroparks, and publicly bidding the projects.
+There is much work to accomplish including property acquisition for Basin 1, working with the Army Corps of Engineers on the extensive wetlands that are throughout the project sites, finalizing the stormwater basin engineering plans, coordinating work with the Cleveland Metroparks, and publicly bidding the projects.

-All properties have been acquired for Basin 3 and two properties have been acquired for Basin 2.
-Two houses are being scheduled for demolition for Basin 2 in late July/August 2021.
-Engineering plans and wetland permit work is proceeding with the goal to have Basin 2 and 3 construction starting in Spring 2022.
+All properties have been acquired for Basin 2 and Basin 3.
+Two houses on Pearl Road for Basin 2 are being scheduled for demolition.
+Engineering plans and wetland permit work is proceeding with the goal to have Basin 3 bid in early Spring 2021 and potentially bidding Basin 2 in summer 2022.

 Please click on the map to view the proposed basin locations.
 These are not final engineering plans and the basin configurations can change or be reconfigured as the project proceeds.